2011 All Stars match

-The 2011 All Stars Match was the second of the annual representative exhibition match played between the Indigenous All Stars and the NRL All Stars which was held on the 12 of February 2011 at the Gold Coast's Skilled Park.
+The 2011 All Stars Match was the second of the annual representative exhibition match played between the Indigenous All Stars and the NRL All Stars which was held on the 12 of February 2011 at the Gold Coast's Skilled Park in Queensland, Australia.
 The game was won by the NRL All Stars 28-12, claiming their first annual title.
 Canberra Raiders fullback Josh Dugan won the Preston Campbell medal for Man of the Match.

 Preceding game included a Women's All Stars exhibition match which was won by the NRL Women's All Stars 22–6.